quay/clair-load-test/README.md

 ```
 oc apply -f ~/assets/clair-config.yaml
 ```
-Once deployed you should be able to see the details of the run in the pod logs with results getting logged and finally indexed to the target elsatic search index.
+Once deployed you should be able to see the details of the run in the pod logs with results getting logged and finally indexed to the target elastic search index.

 ### **Usage on Local Machine**
 ```